-The Nuer Tribe:
+The Nuer Tribe Tour:

 The Nuer are the second largest group in South Sudan and are also Nilotic.
 The Nuer had a white army who derived their name from applying white ash on their bodies to act as an insect repellent.
 Originally the white army consisted of armed youth and was established to protect the Nuer people's cattle from other Raiders.
-After South Sudan's independence, the white army resisted to give up their weapons due to lack of confidence in the SPLA’s ability to protect them which led to the SPLA trying to confiscate their cattle and unsuccessfully destroying their economy.
+After South Sudan's independence, the white army resisted giving up their weapons due to a lack of confidence in the SPLA’s ability to protect them which led to the SPLA trying to confiscate their cattle and unsuccessfully destroying their economy.
 The Nuer accounts for 16% of the population of South Sudan.

 The Shilluk Tribe:

 The Shilluk are responsible for establishing the Shilluk Kingdom which ruled between 1490 and 1865.
-The Shilluk King was regarded as divine but is now traditional chieftain operating in both Sudan and the South Sudan region of the Upper Nile.
+The Shilluk King was regarded as divine but is now a traditional chieftain operating in both Sudan and the South Sudan region of the Upper Nile.
 The majority of the Shilluk are Christian converts.
 The Shilluk also controls the White Nile, and Kodok is the meditating city of the Shilluk King and a place where most ceremonies take place.
 The Shilluk accounts for 3% of the population.

-The Didinga Tribe:
+The Didinga Tribe Tour:

 The Didinga live in the Didinga hills—in the valleys, on the plateaus and slopes, and on the adjacent plains of the region.
-Their neighbors include the Boya, Toposa, Dodoth, Dongotono and Lotuka/Lopit.
-There were tensions in the past but now they are generally on friendly terms and intermarry and speak a similar language to the Boya, Murle and Tenet.
+Their neighbors include the Boya, Toposa, Dodoth, Dongotono, and Lotuka/Lopit.
+There were tensions in the past but now they are generally on friendly terms and intermarry and speak a similar language to the Boya, Murle, and Tenet.
 Traditionally the Didinga arrived in their present home during the sixteen century, as part of a group migrating either from Lake Turkana or Ethiopia.
-The East and West banks of the Nile were divided during the British period into Protestant and Catholic influence spheres, which put the Didinga into the Catholic area.
+The East and west banks of the Nile were divided during the British period into Protestant and Catholic influence spheres, which put the Didinga into the Catholic area.
 Amongst some older people there remains a bit of Catholic influence, but not genuine faith.
 Culturally the Didinga are pastoralists by inclination and farmers by necessity.

 The herding of cattle is very important, and at 2000m elevation, the area has sufficient rainfall to grow two crops per year.
 They live in homesteads by clans, in round houses with cone-shaped roofs.
 They also enjoy making music and various crafts.
 Although there is a paramount chief, which is a hereditary position, decisions are made by the community, and younger people have the right to question the older.
 They desire education.
 The didinga have religious believes Like their neighbors, the Didinga accept the existence of a supreme being, and the sphere of spirits interacting with the living.
 They worship and sacrifice to spirits and gods and place great importance on the worship of dead ancestors.
 A rainmaker is an important person in the community, who performs certain rituals and is seen to carry great influence.